ag9217/SudokuSolver/README.md

 ## Usage
 The program can be used by either configurating the config file in the config folder or by using the GUI.

 In order to run the the solver, [SFML](https://www.sfml-dev.org/) and [TGUI](https://tgui.eu/) need be installed.
-In order to install the libraries on Linux, run the following commands:
+In order to install the libraries on Ubuntu, run the following commands:

 To install SFML
 ```